-In support of improving patient care, this activity has been planned and implemented by The Foundation for Care Management (FCM) and T. Colin Campbell Center for Nutrition Studies.
-FCM is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity is planned and implemented by The National Center Office of Interprofessional Continuing Professional Development (National Center OICPD) and the T. Colin Campbell Center for Nutrition Studies.
+The National Center OICPD is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-NBHWC Certified Health and Wellness Coaches who complete all three courses in the Plant-Based Nutrition Certificate program are eligible to receive 12.0 Continuing Education Credits (CE) from the National Board for Health & Wellness Coaching (NBHWC).
+NBHWC Certified Health and Wellness Coaches who complete the Plant-Based Nutrition Certificate program are eligible to receive 12.0 Continuing Education Credits (CE) from the National Board for Health & Wellness Coaching (NBHWC).

 Credits are self-reported on NBHWC recertification log.

-Please note: registration for these credits requires creating a continuing education user account in an external system (accessed from within the CNS601 course) using your email address and a password.
-We strongly suggest that you use the same email address and password that you use to log into the eCornell website!
+Please note: registration for these credits requires creating a continuing education user account in an external system (accessed at the end of the program) using your email address and a password.
+We strongly suggest that you use the same email address and password that you use to log into your Whole Communities account.

-Students must complete the following to earn credits:
+Students must do the following to earn credits:

-No. Partial credits for completing a single course within the program are not available for any continuing education credits that are offered.
-Credits can only be earned by completing all three courses.
+No. Partial credits for completing a portion of the program are not available for any continuing education credits that are offered.
+Credits can only be earned by completing the entire program.